LorenzoBacchini/Thesis/README.md

    showing you a canvas with the image captured by the camera and a pose estimation of the markers detected

 you can use the images in the aruco_markers folder to see the result

+> [!WARNING]
+> Make sure there is enough light in the scene otherwise the markers may not be detected